COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 This has been a challenging year to say the least.
 The COVID-19 pandemic has had us isolated, sedentary and indoors, with many adults working from home and children e-learning.
 The social isolation and inactivity have been detrimental to our physical and mental well-being.

-With beautiful weather just around the corner, it’s time to get out of the house, off the sofa, away from the computer and outside.
+It’s time to get out of the house, off the sofa, away from the computer and outside.
 It is amazing how simply stepping outside into the fresh air can have a positive effect on one’s mind, body and spirit.

 The American Council on Exercise recommends that children get cardiovascular exercise for 60 minutes each day and adults get 30 minutes of exercise five times a week.